neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 4.1.
 Shuffling

 There is a well-known shuffling algorithm that generates a permutation of the elements of a sequence in a *reliably-random* way.
 By this, we mean to say that every possible permutation is equally likely, and the shuffling process does not favor any single one.
-This is called the ***Fisher-Yates algorithm***.
+This is called the [Fisher-Yates algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).

 It's actually simpler than it sounds: you traverse an array of elements starting from the last element.
 At every element $k$, you randomly choose a new index $k'$ within the range $[0, k]$ and perform a swap with those two indices.
 You do this until you reach the start of the array.
 In pseudocode: